damianb/tungsten/README.markdown

 ## usage

-this will come later because I'm still open sourcing my code and stripping out my proprietary stuff
+this will come later; haven't had the chance to write up docs yet